-The next step to making the perfect pizza is rolling out your dough.
-Chef Diana showed us how to roll out her Italian dough and then added the perfect ingredients for a traditional Margherita pizza.
+The next step to making the perfect pizza is rolling out your dough on a floured surface.
+Chef Diana showed us how to roll out her family's favorite dough and then added the perfect ingredients for a traditional Margherita pizza.
 Diana uses a thin crust pizza dough recipe as she shows in the video.

 Here is the transcript from the video on rolling the pizza dough:

 It is time to roll out.
 So first thing that we have to do is get your dough and do maybe four or five little balls and always keep your counter floured because it's important that it doesn't stick.
 So I have already cut two out.
 How do we use a rolling pin?
 Seems obvious, but it's not obvious.
 So I see most of the people doing like this while you want to keep your rolling thing.
 This is why we have handles from the side.
 Good rolling pins are marble rolling pins and sometime even bottles of wine.
 Can you believe me?
 You can use even a bottle of wine to roll.
 So this size will help us to put on this board this amount.
 So I will aim for around one.